brildum/listjs-nav/README.rst

 .. note::

     This library has 2 dependencies: jQuery_ and List.js_.
-The jQuery dependency could be removed limited work, but for now jQuery is used.
+The jQuery dependency could be removed with limited work, but for now jQuery is used.

 Examples
 --------